 - With a spoon mix in another 1/2 cup crushed pecans.

-- Pour mixer into pie dish and sprinkle remaining 1/2 cup pecan on top.
+- Pour mix into pie dish and sprinkle remaining 1/2 cup pecan on top.

-- Place in frige for 2 hours to set.
+- Place in fridge for 2 hours to set.
 Enjoy at room temperature!

 Double the recipe if using a 9 inch pie crush.
 Serves 12